chinchalinchin/github-workflows/README.md

 ## Layout

-The root directory should, at minimum, contain a _/docs/_ directory, a _README.md_ and a _provider.tf_.
+The root directory should, at minimum, contain a _/docs/_ directory, a _README.md_, a _.tfvars_ file and a _provider.tf_ file.
 The _provider.tf_ must exist because its hash is used a key for the installation and plugin caches in the pipeline.
 See [Documentation](#documentation) for more information on the docs structure and workflow.

 Refer to the [terraform-module-template](https://github.boozallencsn.com/AutomationLibrary/terraform-module-template) for a pre-configured project setup according to our best practices guidelines.